aldrinabastillas/Personal-Site/README.md

 * Writing unit tests and using dependency injection
 * Using a Redis cache to save from querying the database
 * Writing performance web tests
+* Deploying an app and database on Windows Azure and Amazon Elastic Beanstalk

 #### Game Development
 * How to use different programming paradigms like working with Unity's